arifalmas/Tailwind-CSS-4.0/README.md

   🟢 color-mix for opacity - Lets you adjust how see-through colors are with less fuss. </br>
   🟢 Container queries - Allows your design to adapt better to different screen sizes.

+  And there's more new stuff on the way that'll make designing for the web even better.